 Boysinberry Cupcake will have your mouth watering in delight.
 This pint-sized cutie has been performing burlesque in the Bay Area for the past four years creating solo, duet, and group acts, along with dancing in Bombshell Betty's Showgirl Chorus.
+Winner of Most Humorous 2017 at The Great Burlesque Expo.
 After five years of performing improv comedy, she discovered the art of sparkly things.
 She bought a few pounds of glitter and took to the stage to take it all off.
 Through burlesque she blends her love of comedy with a sultry tease.
 Boysinberry Cupcake is sinfully delicious.

 Jenny Jewels has been teaching fitness dance inspired classes such as Cardio Showgirl/Burlesqe, Cardio Latin, Cardio Pop, and Belly/Bollywood Fit, for over 10 years.